oferze/book-and-ebook-writing-resources/README.md

 - Read the [TODO](/TODO.md) file
 - [Send a PR](https://help.github.com/articles/using-pull-requests) (we prefer multiple small commits rather than one large change)

+Please note:

-**We prefer multiple small commits rather than one large change in a pull request - it's fine to have one PR, but please make sure your title reflects what you're changing, thanks.**
+- We prefer **multiple small commits** rather than one large change in a pull request - it's fine to have one PR, but please make sure your title reflects what you're changing, thanks.
+- Some products and services cost money.
+Some require registration or other forms of engagement.
+We don't want, and can't, enlist every book / eBook writing resource or tool on planet Earth.
+The editorial decision whether to include a resource or not is ultimately mine, as someone _has_ to govern _any_ open repository.

 ### How to Share This Repository
 + [Share on Twitter](http://twitter.com/home?status=https://github.com/oferze/book-and-ebook-writing-resources)